kamilazdybal/being-an-academic/README.md

 - [📖 *Creativity: A Short and Cheerful Guide*, John Cleese](https://www.amazon.com/Creativity-Short-Cheerful-John-Cleese/dp/0385348274)

-I have the physical copy of this book, if you live in the same town, you can contact me ;)
+I have a physical copy of this book, if you live in the same town, you can contact me 😉

 >